-Robert Honeysucker has delighted audiences in performances of over 40 opera roles, which include the legendary roles of Amonasro, Escamilio, Ezio, Figaro, Germont, Miller, Iago, Renato, Rigoletto and Sharpless.
-He has appeared with such companies as Boston Lyric Opera, Connecticut Opera, Delaware Opera, Eugene Opera, Fort Worth Opera, Opera Boston, Opera Company of Boston, Sacramento Opera, Tulsa Opera, and Utah Opera.
+Robert Honeysucker has delighted audiences in performances of over 40 opera roles, which include the legendary roles of Amonasro, Escamilio, Ezio, Figaro (Barber of Seville), Germont, Iago, Jake, Porgy, Renato, Rigoletto and Sharpless with such companies as Boston Lyric Opera, Connecticut Opera, Delaware Opera, Eugene Opera, Fort Worth Opera, Knoxville Opera, Lake George Opera, Opera Boston, Sacramento Opera, Tulsa Opera, Tacoma Opera, Syracuse Opera and Utah Opera.
 Overseas, Mr. Honeysucker has performed at Theatre des Westens in Berlin, Mercury Theater in Auckland, New Zealand and Brucknerfest in Linz, Austria.

 Over the course of his long and distinguished concert career, Mr. Honeysucker has performed in the Persian Gulf, under the direction of Cesare Alfieri (Assistant Conductor at La Scala, Milan), as well as in numerous concerts in Europe, Australia and New Zealand.
 He made his London recital debut in 2009 at Wigmore Hall, performing songs of Charles Griffes, and his Tokyo recital debut in Tokyo Opera City Recital Hall, singing works by American composers.
-Mr. Honeysucker was soloist in Meechem’s Song of the Slave and Ellington’s Sacred Servicewith the University of Missouri Chorus and Jazz Orchestra; Elijah with Handel and Haydn Society, directed by Christopher Hogwood; world premiere of Howard Frazin’s The Voice of Isaac with PALS Children’s Chorus (Boston, MA);Missa Solemnis with the Northwest Bach Festival Orchestra (Spokane, WA), directed by Gunther Schuller; Charles Ives' General William Booth Enters into Heaven, with the Pittsburgh Symphony, directed by Michael Tilson Thomas at Great Woods Performing Arts Center; Aaron Copland's Old American Songs with Flagstaff Symphony Orchestra, Harold Weller, conductor;Carmina Burana with Roanoke Symphony Orchestra, under the direction of David Wiley, and with Omaha Symphony Orchestra, conducted by Bruce Hangen; and Hodie (Vaughn Williams) with the Utah Symphony and Mormon Tabernacle Choir, directed by Keith Lockhart, which was televised on PBS.
-He has also performed with Detroit Symphony, conducted by Raymond Harvey, St. Louis Symphony, Long Island Philharmonic, Portland (ME) Symphony Orchestra (Maine), and Sacramento Symphony Orchestra.
-Engagements in Japan have featured him as soloist with Sapporo Symphony, Osaka Philharmonic, and Tokyo Philharmonic in Beethoven’s Ninth Symphony; soloist with the Tokyo Symphony in Handel's Messiah; The Telemann Chamber Orchestra in Osaka in Bach's Christmas Oratorio, with Jeffrey Rink, conductor; and the Kansai Chamber Orchestra in Kobe and Kyoto in performance of Handel’s Messiah and Bach cantatas
+Mr. Honeysucker was soloist in Meechem’s Song of the Slave and Ellington’s Sacred Servicewith the University of Missouri Chorus and Jazz Orchestra; Elijah with Handel and Haydn Society, directed by Christopher Hogwood; the world premiere of Howard Frazin’s The Voice of Isaac;Missa Solemnis with the Northwest Bach Festival Orchestra (Spokane, WA), directed by Gunther Schuller; Charles Ives' General William Booth Enters into Heaven with the Pittsburgh Symphony, directed by Michael Tilson Thomas at Great Woods Performing Arts Center; Aaron Copland's Old American Songs with Flagstaff Symphony Orchestra, Harold Weller, conductor;Carmina Burana with Roanoke Symphony Orchestra, under the direction of David Wiley; Omaha Symphony Orchestra, conducted by Bruce Hangen; and Hodie (Vaughn Williams) with the Utah Symphony and Mormon Tabernacle Choir, directed by Keith Lockhart, which was televised on PBS.
+He has also performed with Detroit Symphony, conducted by Raymond Harvey, St. Louis Symphony, Long Island Philharmonic, Portland Symphony Orchestra (Maine), and Sacramento Symphony Orchestra, among others.

 Discography includes performances on five Videmus discs: "Music of William Grant Still" (New World), "Watch and Pray" (Koch International), "More Still" (Cambria), Highway 1, USA(Wm.
 Grant Still), (Albany Records), and “Good News” (Videmus Records).
 “Let’s Have a Union,” with The Jubilee Trio, has recently been released by Brave Records.
 Mr. Honeysucker is also featured on the Centaur, Ongaku and Titanic labels.